Jim Gordon (musician): Music career

 Gordon was raised in the San Fernando Valley of Los Angeles and attended Grant High School.
 He passed up a music scholarship to UCLA in order to begin his professional career in 1963, at age 17, backing the Everly Brothers.
 He went on to become one of the most sought-after recording session drummers in Los Angeles.
-The protégé of studio drummer Hal Blaine, Gordon performed on many notable recordings in the 1960s, including Pet Sounds, by the Beach Boys (1966); Gene Clark with the Gosdin Brothers, by Gene Clark (1967); The Notorious Byrd Brothers, by the Byrds (1968); and the hit "Classical Gas", by Mason Williams (1968).
+The protégé of studio drummer Hal Blaine, Gordon performed on many notable recordings in the 1960s, including Pet Sounds by the Beach Boys (1966); The Spirit of '67 by Paul Revere & the Raiders; Gene Clark with the Gosdin Brothers by Gene Clark (1967); Who Knows Where the Time Goes by Judy Collins (1968); The Notorious Byrd Brothers by the Byrds (1968); and the hit "Classical Gas" by Mason Williams (1968).
 At the height of his career Gordon was reportedly so busy as a studio musician that he flew back to Los Angeles from Las Vegas every day to do two or three recording sessions and then returned in time to play the evening show at Caesars Palace.

 In 1969 and 1970 Gordon toured as part of the backing band for Delaney & Bonnie, which at the time included Eric Clapton.
-Clapton subsequently took over the group's rhythm section — Gordon (drummer), Carl Radle (bassist), Bobby Whitlock (keyboardist, singer, songwriter) — and they formed a new band, later called Derek and the Dominos.
+Clapton subsequently took the group's rhythm section—Gordon (drummer), Carl Radle (bassist), Bobby Whitlock (keyboardist, singer, songwriter)—and they formed a new band, later called Derek and the Dominos.
 The band's first studio work was as the house band for George Harrison's three-disc set All Things Must Pass (1970).

-Gordon then played on Derek and the Dominos' 1970 double album, Layla and Other Assorted Love Songs and also played with the band on subsequent U.S. and UK tours.
+Gordon then played on Derek and the Dominos' 1970 double album Layla and Other Assorted Love Songs and also played with the band on subsequent U.S. and UK tours.
 The group split in spring 1971 before they finished recording their second album.
 In addition to his drumming, Gordon was credited with contributing the elegiac piano coda for the title track, "Layla".

 In later years, Whitlock claimed that the coda was not actually written by Gordon: "Jim took that piano melody from his ex-girlfriend Rita Coolidge.
 I know because in the D&B days I lived in John Garfield's old house in the Hollywood Hills and there was a guest house with an upright piano in it.
-Rita and Jim were up there in the guest house and invited me to join in on writing this song with them called "Time".
+Rita and Jim were up there in the guest house and invited me to join in on writing this song with them called 'Time'.
 (Her sister Priscilla wound up recording it with Booker T. Jones) Jim took the melody from Rita's song and didn't give her credit for writing it.
-Her boyfriend ripped her off".
+Her boyfriend ripped her off."
 Graham Nash (who later dated Coolidge) substantiated Whitlock's claim in his memoir.
 "Time" was not released by Priscilla Coolidge and Booker T. until 1973, on their album Chronicles.